databrickslabs/access-insights/aws/README.md

 # AWS Prerequisites

+Storage Logs in AWS will need to be routed to a central location via CLoud Trail.
+Route them to a Central Storage Account.
+This pipeline is configured to leverage an S3 from central CLoudTrail.

 The following are required for tracking access to managed and external tables in AWS:
 - CloudTrail setup
 - S3 setup
 - Onboarding on Databricks